 There are 3 morphological stages for a louse:

 - The slow: it is the egg of a head louse.
-It is white or light yellow in colour and of oval shape.
+It is white or light yellow and of oval shape.
 It is rather hard to see especially in light-coloured hair and can be mistaken for dandruff.
 The slow needs about 5 to 10 days to mature.

 - The eggs (baby lice): this stage lasts about 7 days and it takes on average 9 days to become a louse.

-- The adult louse is brown in colour and hard to detect in brown or black hair.
+- The adult louse is brown and hard to detect in brown or black hair.
 It has a length of 1 to 2.5 mm (the female is larger than the male).
 The female can lay 200 to 300 eggs during her life and it lives on average 3 to 4 weeks, being able also to survive between 1 ½ to 2 days away from its milieu (hair).

 How does one get contaminated?